evoluteur/meet-the-fans/README.md

 [![Evoluteur's graph](screenshots/mtf-data-viz-2.png)](https://evoluteur.github.io/meet-the-fans/)

-The graph can be configured in the [config.js](https://github.com/evoluteur/meet-the-fans/blob/master/config.js) file.
+The graph supports zoom and pan.
+Colors, size and force layout can be configured in the [config.js](https://github.com/evoluteur/meet-the-fans/blob/master/config.js) file.
 You may also want to modify the [CSS](https://github.com/evoluteur/meet-the-fans/blob/master/css/meet-the-fans.css).

 ```javascript
 const config = {